Kikobeats/js-mythbusters/docs/workflow/lookup-table.md

 # Lookup table

-When optimizing `if`/`else`, we want minimize the number of conditions to evaluate.
+When optimizing `if`/`else`, we want to minimize the number of conditions to evaluate.
 This applies to `switch` cases as well.

 The easiest optimization is to ensure that the most common conditions are first: